diezcami/arctic-fox-theme/_posts/2018-07-01-spotify-party-queue.md

 title: Spotify Public Queue - for Parties, Car Rides, and Strangers
 date: 2018-07-01
 permalink: spotify-public-queue
+tags: spotify aws music
 ---

 <h2>Intro</h2>

 I love discovering new music.
 <br><br>
 Whether that be through Spotify's daily playlists, or through suggestions from a friend, I really enjoy discovering, diving into, and experiencing new music.
 <br><br>
 I've had this idea for a while - how can I make it dead-simple to add songs to a queue.
-With this post, i've taken it one step further, letting *anyone* add to my queue.
+With this post, i've taken it one step further, letting _anyone_ add to my queue.
 <br><br>
-Well ok...not *exactly* my queue.
+Well ok...not _exactly_ my queue.
 Song get added instead to a [playlist called "Josh's Public Queue"](https://open.spotify.com/user/joshspicer37/playlist/0OBq0h6EjCmaPXjeCB4IlM?si=6ZeWyAiRR0u51UJK-7Hb_g).
 You can follow and listen to that playlist, and of course add song recommendations through this site.

 <h2>How does it work!?</h2>
 The backend service runs as an AWS Lambda function, just like my **[Spotify "now playing" post]({{site.url}}/spotify-now-playing)**.
 That post will give you the background necessary in getting a Spotify client ID, as well as setting up AWS DynamoDB, API Gateway, and Lambda.